Search

 • and a benchmark to improve standards and measure performance.

-3.4 The policy is underpinned by the relevant British Standards, namely, PAS 197:2009 Code of practice for cultural collections management, PAS198:2012 Specification for managing environmental conditions for cultural collections and PD5454 Guide for the storage and exhibition of archival material.
+3.4 The policy is underpinned by the relevant British Standards, namely, PAS 197:2009 Code of practice for cultural collections management; PAS198:2012 Specification for managing environmental conditions for cultural collections; EN16893:2018 Conservation of Cultural Heritage.
+Specifications for location, construction and modification of buildings or rooms intended for the storage or use of heritage collections; BS4971:2017 and predecessor PD5454:2012 Conservation and care of archive and library collections.

 3.5 The County and Senior Archivists are responsible for developing the Collections Care and Conservation Policy and for ensuring that it is implemented, monitored and reviewed.